tingxiecsu/CSU-EP/README.md

 We provide an online **CSU-EP Web Server** that allows users to:
 - Upload EI-MS spectra in `.msp` format or manually input peak data.
-- Retrieve top candidate molecules from the CSU-EP spectral library (CSU-EP-ED).
+- Retrieve top candidate molecules from the CSU-EP spectral library (CSU-EP-DB).
 - Visualize experimental and predicted spectra interactively.

-The CSU-EP web server and CSU-EP-ED are hosted on Hugging Face, and can be visited through the following links:
+The CSU-EP web server and CSU-EP-DB are hosted on Hugging Face, and can be visited through the following links:

 - 🌐 **CSU-EP web server**: The application interface allows users to upload unknow spectra and accsess results in real time.
 Visit the app here: [CSU-EP web server](https://huggingface.co/spaces/Tingxie/CSU-EP).

-- 📂 **CSU-EP-ED**: Explore the dataset here: [CSU-EP-DB](https://huggingface.co/datasets/Tingxie/CSU-EP-DB).
+- 📂 **CSU-EP-DB**: Explore the dataset here: [CSU-EP-DB](https://huggingface.co/datasets/Tingxie/CSU-EP-DB).

 ---